mgefvert/DotNetCommons/README.md

-# CommonNetTools
+# DotNetCommons
-Common library for make benefit glorious language of C#
+DotNetCommons library for make benefit glorious language of C#